danishmahmood07/danishmahmood07/README.md

 ## Hi there 👋
-My Name Is Danish Mahmood and I'm a Level 4 Cyber Security Student At Leeds Beckett University
+My Name Is Danish Mahmood and I'm a Level 4 Cyber Security Student At Leeds Beckett University I Study A Variety Of Modules Such As: Digital Forensics, Computer Programming and Ethical Hacking And Much More.

 <!--
 **danishmahmood07/danishmahmood07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.